 Often when we read about marine conservation in the media or hear about it in conversation, we focus on classic ecosystems: coral reefs, kelp forests, deep sea hydrothermal vents, and fisheries in the open ocean.
 While these habitats are marvels of our world, they are places that many of us will never visit and represent a small proportion of the ocean overall.

 Despite this, there is a fantastic underwater world much closer to home, along the periphery of and intermixed with urban development in coastal cities.
 Though we may think of these environments as void of life, they are very much alive, and in some cases are more diverse than natural habitats within the same region.

 Unfortunately our knowledge of urban marine environments is extremely limited.
-Improving our understanding of what lives in urbanized marine habitats and of how these ecosystems function are central goals to my own research and professional focus.
-I built urbanmarineecology.org in the hopes of establishing a repository of information from the growing body of research on this subject.
+Improving our understanding of what lives in urbanized marine habitats and of how these ecosystems function are central goals to my research and professional focus.
+I built urbanmarineecology.org in the hopes of establishing a repository of information on the growing body of research on this subject.
 The site includes posts about my own work, but I also strive to highlight the works of others in the field.

 If you have ideas, questions, or comments, drop me a line!